 Q: Can I wear earbuds?

-A: Cyclists must turn off and put away any headset or ear bud(s) connected to any electronic device capable of transmitting or playing a broadcast or recording.
-Distractions such as music players and radios are also not permitted.
-If necessary to check, use or answer a cell phone or pager, the cyclist must first pull off the road or trail and stop.
+A: No, cyclists must turn off and put away any headset or ear bud(s) connected to any electronic devices.
+If necessary to check, use or answer your phone, cyclists must first pull off the road or trail and stop.

 Q: Can I bring along a pet?

-A: God knows we love them, but sorry…no pets are allowed in camp or on the ride.
+A: We love them, but sorry…no pets are allowed in camp or on the ride.

 Q: Can I bring along a non-riding partner?